vkmithun05/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    az group create -l 'west us' -n 'fabmedical-sol'
    ```

-2. When this completes, the Azure Portal shows your Resource Group.
+2. In the Azure Portal, locate the resource group you created in the previous step.

    ![In this screenshot of the Azure Portal, the fabmedical-sol Resource group is listed.](media/b4-image8.png "Fabmedical Resource Groups")